Char-Hunt/Learning-Info-Sec/README.md

 ### -  SPECIALIZATIONS:
 - Professional Certifications
   - Google Cybersecurity Professional Certificate
+  - ISC2 Certified in Cybersecurity - In progress
   - CISSP - In progress
   - GRC/Compliance - In progress
   - CompTIA A+